Location and Access

 The resident population in the village Is approximately 50% Spanish, the remainder being made up of English, German, and Dutch all living together in harmony within a rural community.
 There are many residents living here who have previously lived in accommodation on the coast and moved their home location inland to live a more natural Spanish lifestyle, some of them have even taken up farming the plot belonging to their house.

-Local activities regarding sport and hobbies are based around the landscape and include fishing,hiking, hill walking, football, mounting biking, swimming, and of course playing golf on some of the best golf courses in the world located in and around the Alicante province.
+Local activities regarding sport and hobbies are based around the landscape and include fishing,hiking, hill walking, football, mountain biking, swimming, and of course playing golf on some of the best golf courses in the world located in and around the Alicante province.

 The village is only 40 minutes drive from Guardamar del Segura beach which stretches for eight kilometres along the coast complete with sand dunes and marina located at the mouth of the Segura river.